Spine and Back Pain

 Cause: A tumor on the spine, whether on the cord or the column is known as a neoplasm.
 Tumors can either be classified as primary or secondary.
 Primary tumors form initially on the spine, as opposed to secondary tumors, which metastasize (or spread) from other parts of the body where cancer has originated.
 Secondary tumors are more common than primary tumors on spinal tissue.

-Diagnosis: Your provider at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will perform a physical exam, blood tests, and diagnostic imaging as well as a review of your medical history and lifestyle.
+Diagnosis: Your provider at St. Luke’s Medical Center will perform a physical exam, blood tests, and diagnostic imaging as well as a review of your medical history and lifestyle.
 Oftentimes, a biopsy is also necessary to determine the point of origin of the spinal tumor and what kind of cancer you may have.

 Treatment: Treating a spinal tumor is difficult to narrow down because so many additional factors come into play.
 If the neoplasm is diagnosed without cancer being previously diagnosed in a patient, a full work-up may be needed to determine the type of cancer, the prognosis, and the best way to treat the specific disease.
 If cancer is known to be pre-existing, then the secondary neoplasm will be carefully monitored for growth or change and may be removed.
 If the tumor can be safely removed, your orthopaedic physician may attempt to do so in order to reduce pain and improve neurological health.